Ball culture: Dance

-The most notable influence of ball culture on mainstream society is voguing, a dance style originating in Harlem ballrooms during the latter half of the 20th century.
+The most notable influence of ball culture on mainstream society is voguing, a dance style that originated in Harlem ballrooms in the latter half of the 20th century.
 It appeared in the video for Malcolm McLaren's Deep in Vogue, released in 1989, and Madonna's "Vogue", released in 1990 (one year before the documentary Paris Is Burning).
 The dance group Vogue Evolution, from America's Best Dance Crew, has again sparked interest in voguing.

-Voguing started in Drag Balls held by the queer community of color.
-The competitions were divided up into Houses that then competed in different categories, including voguing.
-Named after Vogue magazine, voguing required dancers to mirror the poses held by models, with emphasis placed on arm and hand movements.
-Dancers would play out elaborate scenes such as applying makeup or taking phone calls while dancing down the catwalk.
-Dancer and choreographer Willi Ninja has been recognized as the "Grandfather of Vogue" and the dance, as well as Ninja himself, were covered in the documentary Paris is Burning.
+Voguing started in drag balls held by queer people of color.
+The competitions were divided into houses that then competed in different categories, including voguing.
+Named after the magazine Vogue, voguing requires dancers to mirror the poses of models, with an emphasis on arm and hand movements.
+Dancers play out elaborate scenes such as applying makeup or taking phone calls while dancing down the catwalk.
+Dancer and choreographer Willi Ninja has been recognized as the "Grandfather of Vogue" and the dance, as well as Ninja himself, is covered in the documentary Paris is Burning.